kyma-project/kyma/docs/compass/02-01-compass.md

 ![Basic architecture](./assets/architecture.svg)

-1. Administrator adds runtimes and applications, and configures them using Compass GraphQL API.
+1. Administrator adds runtimes and applications, and configures them using Compass.
 2. Agent, a component that is integrated in every Kyma runtime, continuously fetches the actual configuration from Compass.
 It also sends information about runtime health checks to Compass.
-3. In case an application has optional webhooks configured, Compass notifies an application about any Events that concern a given application. _tutaj_
+3. In case an application has optional webhooks configured, Compass notifies an application about any Events that concern a given application.

 Compass does not participate in any business flow.
 After establishing a trusted connection between an application and a runtime, they communicate directly with each other.

 ## Scenarios

 In order to connect and group your applications and runtimes, assign them to the same scenario.
 A scenario is a simple label with the **scenarios** key.
-If an application or a runtime is not explicitly assigned to any scenario, they belong to the `default` one.
+If an application is not explicitly assigned to any scenario, it belongs to the `default` one.
 Applications and runtimes are automatically removed from the `default` scenario after you assign them to any other scenario.
 You can assign applications and runtimes to many scenarios.
 See the example:

 ![Scenarios](./assets/scenarios.svg)